appgate/terraform-provider-appgatesdp/website/docs/index.html.markdown

 * `provider` - (Optional) This is the Appgate provider.
 It must be provided, but it can also be sourced from the `APPGATE_PROVIDER` environment variables.

 * `client_version` - (Optional) This reference the appgate client SDK version, it can also be sourced from the `APPGATE_CLIENT_VERSION` environment variables.
-Defaults to `18`, Its not recommended to change this unless you know what you are doing.
+Defaults to `18`.
+Even though this is not mandatory to use, it's strongly recommended to set the client version to the same API version as your primary controller uses.

 * `pem_filepath` - (Optional) Path to the controller's CA cert file in PEM format.